 The Department of Journalism at UW Oshkosh is an accredited program by the national Accrediting Council on Education in Journalism and Mass Communications.
-The department has more than 300 journalism majors and minors, and offers emphases in advertising, public relations, writing/editing, visual and media studies.
+The department has more than 300 journalism majors and minors, and offers two majors: Journalism with emphases in advertising, writing/editing, visual and media studies and a Public Relations major.

 Students also meet with journalism faculty to register for classes each semester.
 The faculty members discuss the students’ career plans and offer advice on which courses to take.